 Takeover bids in the stock market have considerable implications for the pricing of the shares of the companies concerned and, as a result, for trading in such shares.
 By definition, a takeover bid is addressed to a wide group of shareholders with varying ability to assess the offer.
 Thus, it is important that, to the extent possible, offers are characterised by simplicity and clarity.
 Against this must be weighed the fact that a decisive factor for the offeror's interest in, and ability to complete, the offer may be that certain circumstances pertain when the offer is completed and, as a result, the offeror may need to stipulate conditions to completion of the offer.
 The first paragraph states that such conditions are, in principle, permitted.
-This may, for example, involve conditions providing that a specific level of acceptances of the offer be achieved, that requisite official authorisations/regulatory clearances be granted, that no other party announces an offer to acquire shares in the offeree company on terms which are more favourable for the holder than the offeror's offer, or that the offeree company not take any measures referred to in Chapter 5, section 1 of the TBA.
+This may, for example, involve conditions providing that a specific level of acceptances of the offer be achieved, that requisite official authorisations/regulatory clearances be granted, that no other party announces an offer to acquire shares in the offer, or that the offeree company not take any measures referred to in Chapter 5, section 1 of the TBA.